 Setting up an IVR system is a straightforward process that can be completed in a few steps.
 First, businesses need to determine the purpose of their IVR system and the type of functionality they require.
 This may include features such as call routing, self-service options, and integration with other business systems.

-Next, businesses must choose an IVR software or system that meets their needs and budget.
+When selecting an IVR software or system, it is important to evaluate different IVR solutions for flexibility and scalability.
+Modern, cloud-based IVR solutions enable efficient call routing, self-service workflows, and natural language interactions to enhance customer experience and operational efficiency.
+Cloud IVR solutions can also be designed and managed without IT help, allowing for easy configuration and deployment across channels.
 Once installed, businesses can configure the IVR menu and options to suit their specific requirements.
-Finally, businesses can test and refine their IVR system to ensure it works effectively and provides a positive customer experience.
+Finally, businesses can test and refine their IVR system to ensure it works effectively and provides a positive customer experience

 The initial step involves identifying the specific needs of your call centre.
 Understanding your requirements is crucial, whether it’s routing calls to the right department, offering self-service options, or integrating with existing CRM systems.